Fort Worth Divorce Lawyers

 Let’s start with the do’s.
 These are not in any particular order, nor is this an exclusive list, but consider this as a type of checklist if you are considering divorce.

+- Do evaluate your assets.
 Evaluate your assets.
 Organize documents about any property you own, including bank accounts, investments, real property, and personal property.
 Consider what property you received before marriage and during marriage.
 Property you receive during marriage is more than likely considered community property and is divided differently than separate property.
 Note: community property is not necessarily split 50-50!

-- Talk to your spouse.
+- Do talk to your spouse.
 Think about whether the marriage is over and whether you think there is any chance for reconciliation.
 Some couples try counseling first, others may try to communicate on their own, but be sure you actually talk to your spouse even if you know it’s over.
 If nothing else, the people that benefit the most from your ability to communicate calmly during divorce are your kids.

-- If you are not working, consider getting a job, if possible.
+- If you are not working, do consider getting a job, if possible.
 You are not guaranteed money from your spouse, even if you are not working.
 By the same token, if you are not working, you may still have to pay child support.
 If you do not have a job and your spouse does, and your spouse gets the kids, you probably will need to get a job to pay child support.
 Whether you are employed or not, make a budget and figure out what your expenses are, what the cost of renting an apartment or other place to stay is, any financial obligations you have, and don’t forget to factor in potential child support.

-- Make a plan for your children.
+- Do make a plan for your children.
 Think about who they would live with, where they would go to school, and other things you believe are in their best interest.
 Think about how a divorce will impact your kids.
 What custody arrangement do you think will be in their best interest?
 If you think the best thing for the kids is staying with you most of the time, think about specific examples as to why that is.

-- Think about the various types of divorce, for example contested versus uncontested, as well as the grounds for divorce that apply to you.
+- Do think about the various types of divorce, for example contested versus uncontested, as well as the grounds for divorce that apply to you.
 Texas has a range of grounds, including: insupportability, cruelty, adultery, felony conviction, abandonment, living apart, or confinement to a mental hospital.
 If any of these apply, think about whether you want to assert them in the divorce petition.
 Speaking of the divorce petition, think about who is going to file for divorce and where they will file.

-- Think about estate planning or medical planning that you need to do.
+- Do think about estate planning or medical planning that you need to do.
 If you have a will and are getting divorced, did you name your spouse as an executor or beneficiary?
 If yes, you probably will want to change your will.
 The same goes for documents like a medical or financial power of attorney (giving someone power to make healthcare or financial decisions for you, respectively), and/or a HIPAA release (which allows someone access to your medical records), etc. Getting divorced does not automatically remove your spouse from any of these documents.

-Document everything.
+- Do document everything.
 Think about keeping a set of records about your property, assets, accounts, etc. in a place your spouse does not have access to.
 Taking photos of property, whether real property or personal property, that is important to you is also a good idea.